Door corona kan helaas de buitenlandreis (die in juni als onderdeel van dit vak stond gepland) niet doorgaan.

-We also aim at having 2-3 students from Bosnia-Herzegovina who participate through the Erasmus+ program.
+We also have 3-4 students from Bosnia-Herzegovina who participate through the Erasmus+ program.

-Every nation has its own dark chapters of history.
+Every nation has its own dark chapters of history and the Netherlands and Bosnia and Herzegovina are not an exception.
 In this course we ask whether the rule of law can help in bringing them to a close.

 At the end of the course: